craftingforchrist/Legal/rules.md

 2. Be respectful to all community members and staff.
 3. Scamming (the act of stealing through deception or trickery) is not allowed and will not be tolerated.
 4. Swearing/Cursing, rudeness and harassment will not be tolerated.
-5. Do not spam, or flood the chat in a way that ruins others experiences.
+5. Do not spam, or flood the chat in a way that ruins others experiences.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.A Spamming is sending multiple messages in a short time, repeatedly sending the same message, or sending one or more excessively long messages.
 6. Follow the directions given by any Staff Member.
 7. Do not lie to a staff member [Exodus 20:16].
 If you believe a staff member is abusing their power through wrongful punishments or other methods, please email <a href="mailto:support@craftingforchrist.net">support@craftingforchrist.net</a> and provide any evidence or details you possess regarding the staff member.